About UIA and Unemployment Insurance in Michigan

 The UIA operates several Problem Resolution Offices (PROs) to resolve customer problems and provide access to automated resources.
 PROs provide telephones and computers for customers who may not have access to a computer or telephone to file their claim.
 They also provide in-person help for problems with claims.
-Click here for more information on Problem Resolution Offices and locations.
+Click here for more information on Unemployment Insurance Local Offices and locations.